Badd

-"Badd" is the second single from the Ying Yang Twins' album U.S.A.
-(United State of Atlanta).
-It features Mike Jones and Mr. Collipark.
-In 2006 it reached number 6 on the Hot Rap Songs chart and number 29 on the Billboard Hot 100.
+"Badd" is a song by American crunk duo Ying Yang Twins featuring American rapper Mike Jones and American hip-hop producer Mr. Collipark, It was released on July 26, 2005, as the second single from their fourth studio album, U.S.A.
+(United State of Atlanta) (2005).
+In 2006, it reached number 6 on the Hot Rap Songs chart and number 29 on the Billboard Hot 100.
 The song was produced by Mr. Collipark.
 The music video is set inside various casinos and hotels in Las Vegas.

 The song was covered in 2006 by Richard Cheese and Lounge Against the Machine for the album The Sunny Side of the Moon: The Best of Richard Cheese.